 Except that they read like “legalese”, these definitions seem fairly straightforward, don’t they?

-For example, “injury” doesn’t include strictly psychiatric conditions, except where they arise from an injury or occupational disease.
-This means if you merely witness someone who loses a hand in a machine or is gunned down in front of you at work, you do not have a compensable claim for the resulting anxiety disorder.
+For example, “injury” doesn’t include strictly psychiatric conditions, unless they arise from an injury or occupational disease–and it has to be the result of your injury or occupational disease, not someone else's.
+If you merely witness someone who loses a hand in a machine or is gunned down in front of you at work, you have no compensable claim for the resulting anxiety disorder.

 Clear as mud, right?

-Adding to this confusion, if an injury occurs, say, in a parking lot or crossing the street on the way to work, it may or may not be considered a legitimate workers’ compensation injury.
+Adding to this confusion, if an injury occurs, say, in a parking lot or crossing the street on the way to work, it might–or might not–be considered a legitimate workers’ compensation injury.
 Also, injuries that once qualified for benefits may no longer qualify if the employee is found to have voluntarily abandoned his/her employment or the workforce in general—or if the “substantially aggravated” condition has “returned to baseline”.

-While many, if not most, work injuries are more obviously job-related than these examples, the answer to whether an incident qualifies for workers’ compensation benefits isn’t always clear.
-Of course, as you’d expect, these nuanced situations depend on the specific facts — but also on the quality of the arguments presented.
+While many, if not most, work injuries are more obvious than these examples, the answer to whether an incident qualifies for workers’ compensation benefits isn’t always clear.
+As you’d expect, these nuanced situations depend on the specific facts — but also on the quality of the arguments.